raygj/consul-content/docker/readme.md

 1. Deploy CentOS host
 2. Bootstrap host
 3. Validate Consul and Docker operations
-4. Run Docker Consul client images
+4. Connect a Docker Consul client
-5. Interact with Consul
+5. Connect a Docker Consul client and register a service
-6. Walkthrough light maintenance activities
+6. Use Consul DNS for Discovery
-7. Destroy
+7. Docker and Consul Commands

 # Step 1: Deploy CentOS7 host